What is a boss?

 How does a boss motivate themselves?

-Employees tend to look to their leaders for inspiration and motivation, so it’s important for leaders to stay motivated themselves.
-There are many different ways leaders can motivate themselves, including setting and achieving goals, mentoring a new hire or participating in team-building exercises with their employees.
+Employees tend to look to their leaders for inspiration and motivation, so it’s important for supervisors to stay motivated.
+There are many ways leaders can motivate themselves, including setting and achieving goals, mentoring a new hire or participating in team-building exercises with their employees.

 What can a boss do to increase employee loyalty?

 There are many ways a leader can increase their employees’ loyalty to a company.
-For example, they can empower their employees by giving them more control over their work and allowing them to make their own decisions.
+For example, they can empower the team by giving them more autonomy and allowing them to make their own decisions.
 Other ways to increase loyalty include offering employees competitive and fair pay, improving company culture and avoiding micromanagement.